See how Yorkshire Water can help your business monitor and manage your impact on the environment.

 - the carriage of the trade effluent to the sewage treatment works via the public sewer

 - preliminary treatment of sewage at the waste water treatment works (screening & grit removal)

 - biological treatment of the sewage

 Yorkshire Water Services also charges separately for other trade effluent activities and this is detailed in our current trade effluent charges scheme booklet.

-There is a minimum charge applicable to trade effluent accounts and this is detailed in our current trade effluent charges scheme booklet.
+There is a minimum charge applicable to trade effluent accounts and this is detailed in our current wholesale charges scheme booklet.